Fred Taylor (basketball, born 1924)

-Frederick Rankin Taylor (December 3, 1924 – January 6, 2002) was a college men's basketball coach for The Ohio State University from 1959 to 1976.
+Frederick Rankin Taylor (December 3, 1924 – January 6, 2002) was an American college men's basketball coach for Ohio State University from 1959 to 1976.
 Prior to that, he played baseball for the Washington Senators.

 College career

 After graduating from Lash High School in Zanesville in 1943, Taylor entered the United States Army Air Forces where he served from 1943 to 1946.
 Despite never having played high school basketball, he became a player at Ohio State and was the starting forward on the 1950 Big Ten Conference championship basketball team.
 Taylor learned to play basketball while in the Army Air Forces playing under Captain Rowland Wenzel going undefeated.
 In addition he was Ohio State University's first All-American baseball player.
 His number 27 is retired at Ohio State.

 Professional baseball career

 After graduating, Taylor signed as an amateur free agent with the baseball Washington Senators on June 6, 1950.
 Primarily a first baseman, he was assigned to the minor league Chattanooga Lookouts, where he batted .263 in 78 games.
 He made his major league debut on September 12, and played six games for the Senators.

 Taylor returned to Chattanooga in 1951, this time batting .291 in 152 games.
 He again earned a brief trial with the Senators, appearing in six more games.
 In 1952, he managed to play in ten games while again spending most of the season in the minors.
 After playing one more season with the independent Beaumont Exporters of the Texas League in 1953, he left baseball for good.